-MSNBC Busted Donald Trump On His Putin "Relationship" With A Piece Of Irrefutable Evidence
+MSNBC Busts Donald Trump On His Putin Claims

 This week, following the release of tens of thousands of emails hacked from the Democratic National Committee, the political media has been tugged in two different directions ― analyzing them and what they show about the committee's apparent bias against Bernie Sanders, and examining who stole and leaked them.
 And, on the latter point, whether Russia committed the hack to help GOP nominee Donald Trump, and whether he has ties to Russian president Vladimir Putin.
 Well, on Friday, MSNBC busted Trump on his self-described "relationship" with Putin, digging up a piece of footage the real estate magnate surely would rather stay hidden.

 Trump's attitude towards Putin throughout the course of his campaign could best be described as occasionally fawning, and always deferential.
 Shortly after announcing his presidential bid, Trump said he thought he'd "get along" with Putin.
 Since then, he's lauded the high ratings of an episode of 60 Minutes they appeared on together, defended Putin against accusations of killing dissident journalists (he called him "a leader"), and accepted Putin's compliment (the Russian leader called Trump a "genius"), refusing to disavow it.

 Then, on Thursday, in a press conference heavily scrutinized for what Trump said about the DNC email hacks, he claimed that he'd never even met the guy, saying "I never met Putin," and "I don’t know who Putin is."
 Within hours, MSNBC's Thomas Roberts blew his cover.